NoelHuibers/Hashiwokakero/README.md

 - [x] Initialize the project.
 - [x] Develop the Command Line Interface (CLI) for our application.
+- [x] Implement SAT-Solver integration and the ability to select the appropriate solver based on input data.
+- [ ] Clap integration encode or solve.
 - [ ] CLI for displaying solution.
-- [x] Implement SAT-Solver integration and the ability to select the appropriate solver based on input data.
 - [ ] Frontend Leptos/Yew integration.
 - [ ] Generator